 1. Each order is a legally enforceable contract to pick up and pay for the groceries ordered.
-You are obligated to pay for the items you order that we deliver to your pick-up site or home delivery, even if you do not pick them up, or are not present to receive your home delivery, unless they are delivered to you damaged, spoiled or broken.
+You are obligated to pay for the items you order that we deliver to your pick-up site, even if you do not pick them up, unless they are delivered to you damaged, spoiled or broken.
 Everything in your online shopping basket when the monthly order closes is an order for those products.
 The co-op’s software does not have a “check-out” page.
 When you place something in your shopping cart, it stays there until you remove it.
 You can remove or add items up to the close of the monthly order which you see by looking at this page.

 2. When you order, pick up your groceries during the time specified for your pickup site.
 This is part of our contract.
 We are not a giant supermarket with acres of cold storage.
 Most of our pick up sites do not have the ability to hold orders past their operating hours, especially if refrigerated or frozen items are involved.
 It is your responsibility to know where to pick up your food and the hours the pick-up site is open.
 This information is on your invoice.

-3. All orders must be paid before they leave the pickup site or are left at a home delivery.
+3. All orders must be paid before they leave the pickup site.
 Members are expected to pay with cash or check before taking their groceries home.
 Prompt payment is a condition of membership.